mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
-> important user group and user goals._

-The manager of the Ufund system can add, remove, and edit needs stored in their cupboard.
-The Helper can browse through a list of needs and select individuals needs to support.
+The manager of the Ufund system is able to add any needs which the shelter might require to a list of needs called the Cupboard.
+They can modify and remove any need they add to this cupboard.
+Along with this they can add all pets they have at the shelter to the website, with an individual profile and picture for each.
+Every other user is a helper, and can peruse and search through the list of needs put up, and can add them to a funding basket, which they can proceed to fund all needs they delagate.
+Along with this a helper is able to look through the list of available pets, inquire about a specific pet as well as see their adoption status.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._